-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
-Address any stock- outs of essential RMNCAH commodities Q4 2022 The Essential RMNCAH services guidelines are being finalised.
-The country reports increases in malnutrition cases and some stock outs have been noted due to on-going delayed deliveries NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch up activities Q4 2022 The country is conducting only NTD routine activities including NTD case management at health facility level whilst respecting COVID-19 preventive measures.
-Since 2020, the country has not organized MDA due to the WHO recommendation to wait for the taeniasis prevalence survey.
-The country is waiting for WHO support
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
+Address any stockouts of essential RMNCAH commodities Q4 2022 WHO guidelines for continuity of essential services are currently being reviewed and revised in the context of the current circumstances relating to the pandemic.
+These are expected to be completed at the end of the financial year.
+NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using COVID-19 Q4 2022 The country is conducting only NTD routine activities including NTD case management at health facility level whilst respecting COVID-19 preventive measures.
+Since 2020, the country has not organized MDA due to the WHO sensitive guidelines during the recommendation to wait for the pandemic.
+This includes taeniasis prevalence survey.
+The prioritising key necessary country is waiting for WHO catch-up activities support